muntasirmoin/assignment-05-level-2-client-site/README.md

 - Features od services
 - Review Submit and View All review

+2. Service page:

+- Search and sort option for service data and can select single data click on Details

+3. Booking Page:

+- Selected Service (site) and User Booking details (right)
+- Click on Pay Now open payment page

+4. About Page

+- Introduction, mission, vision of this Wheels Wash.

+5. Login Page
+6. SignUp Page [user can register here]
+7. DashBoard User

+- User Can update user info.
+User can view his past and upcoming booking.

+8. Dashboard Admin

+- Admin can update user role.
+- Can add, update, delete Service data.
+- Can add slot data!
+Can change Slot status only between available and cancel, not booked one!

 ### Installation Steps [How to set up and use the application locally.]

 1. Step-by-step instructions on how to install the project.